Skip to content

 Harm done in the church is always wrong and deeply grievous.
 The church should never be a source of pain.
 Collectively, we particularly grieve and lament the hurt, trauma, and harm these circumstances have caused for those in our Anglican community.

-If you know or suspect that a child or vulnerable adult has been abused, neglected, or exploited, call 911 immediately.
-Likewise, if you have experienced sexual abuse by a clergy person, lay leader, or volunteer, we encourage you immediately visit the ACNA’s Safeguarding page for detailed instructions about how to file a report of misconduct.
+If you have experienced any other form of misconduct by a clergy person, deacon, lay leader, or volunteer, immediately report such conduct to the appropriate diocesan contact.
+Visit the ACNA’s Safeguarding page for detailed instructions about how to file a report of misconduct.
 All reports are kept in strict confidence.

-Likewise, if you are a member of the clergy or a lay leader who would like to receive additional training, education, or resources about how to protect vulnerable children and adults in your congregational community, please download the ACNA Sample Policy for the Protection of Children and Adults.
+Likewise, if you are a member of the clergy or a lay leader who would like to receive additional training, education, or resources about how to protect children and adults in your congregational community, please visit the ACNA’s Safeguarding page for a suite of resources.
 You may also reach out directly to our Director of Safeguarding and Canonical Affairs, Dr. Tiffany Butler, at tbutler@acna.org to discuss a plan to suit the specific needs of your community.

 Please direct all media inquiries and/or other questions or concerns to Kate Harris, Director of Outreach and Development, at kharris@acna.org or 703-740-6736.